 - Coronavirus Useful Information and Advice

-This guidance is for everyone, including children.
-It advises on social distancing measures we should all be taking to reduce social interaction between people in order to reduce the transmission of coronavirus (COVID-19).
+This guidance is for everyone.
+It advises on measures we should all be taking to reduce the transmission of coronavirus (COVID-19).

-A guidance section has been set up under the Coronavirus – Useful Information and Advice page, which can be found on George.
+A guidance section for staff has been set up on the Coronavirus – working from home page (LCC Intranet).
 This is to ensure that the relevant guidance and up to date information can be accessed from one central place.

 Working groups are in place to report issues daily to Senior Leadership to speed up actions and decision making where possible.
 Senior Leadership group then escalates direct to Corporate Leadership Team where there are issues which cannot be addressed in the working groups or by Adult Care and Community Wellbeing Senior Management Team.

-If you have any ideas or questions that your line manager is unable to implement or resolve, they should escalate these via their line manager so that where needed information can feed into the subgroups in the diagram that can be found by clicking here.
+If you have any ideas or questions that your line manager is unable to implement or resolve, they should escalate these via their line manager so that where needed, information can be fed into the subgroups of the Local Resilience Forum’s Health Care Cell.